What is the Periodic Table?

 Element 25: Manganese

 Manganese, a chemical element that has a symbol Mn and atomic number 25.
 This element is not found as a free element in nature but available in combination with iron and other minerals.
 It is a metal that has important metal alloy uses and particularly in stainless steel.
-An oxide of Manganese is used as a a catalyst, a rubber additive and to decolourise glass that is coloured green by iron impurities.
+An oxide of Manganese is used as a catalyst, a rubber additive and to decolorize glass that is colored green by iron impurities.

 Element 26: Iron

 Iron with its symbol Fe is a metal, an element of group VIII, first transition series of the periodic table.
-It is a lustrous, ductile, malleable, silver-gray in colour.
+It is a lustrous, ductile, malleable, silver-gray in color.
 Iron is the tenth most abundant element in the universe.
 Iron is found in a major amount at the core of the Earth in a molten form.
-Iron is also essential element for blood production is why we are entailed to have iron rich foods.
+Iron is also an essential element for blood production is why we are entailed to have iron-rich foods.

 Element 27: Cobalt

 The element Cobalt (Co) belongs to the group VIII of the periodic table.
 It is similar to iron and nickel in its physical properties.
 Cobalt is found in plants and animals, air, water, soil, rocks.
 Cobalt is found in the earth in the combined form.